productive-codebases/build-variants/README.md

   // the primary variant (blue) and in the first CSS block (white).
   background: 'silver',

-  // Get from the primary font variant, two variants applyed at the same time
+  // Get from the primary font variant, two variants applied at the same time
   fontWeight: 'bold',
   fontStyle: 'italic'

   // Get from the primary color variant
-  // (color:pink is not applyed because declared before the primary variant and
+  // (color:pink is not applied because declared before the primary variant and
   // no weight value has been set)
   color: 'white'
 }